LPN to BSN Program

 Yes.
 The program has clinical practical experiences in some of the courses.
 The total number of required clinical practical experiences is 116 hours throughout the program.
 Other courses require practical learning experiences, which may be completed by the student on their own time.
 Most courses contain a teaching-learning project in which students will apply their knowledge to a project that is completed outside of the classroom.

 No, the program follows the same academic calendar as the campus.
 Online students have the same holidays and breaks as the campus.
-Courses are taught by semesters, with two eight-week sessions offered in fall and spring, and one eight-week session offered in fall.
+Courses are taught by semesters, with two eight-week sessions offered in fall and spring, and one eight-week session offered in summer.

 The Bachelor of Science in Nursing (BSN) Program is accredited by the Accreditation Commission for Education in Nursing, 3343 Peachtree Road NE, Suite 850, Atlanta, GA, 30326, Phone: 404.975.5000; is approved by the Oklahoma Board of Nursing; and is a member of the American Association of Colleges of Nursing and the Council of Baccalaureate and Higher Degree Programs of the National League for Nursing.